Northeus/LearnVerilog/README.md

 ## Tips
  - In case module doesn't have reset, set it's internal state for testbench.
  - Might leave out wave files (`.vcd`) from git repo.
+ - Reset would be much nicer for all modules we intend to test as it would remove all the dependance on internal structure of the module to test it.

 ## Coutner